An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

 \subsubsection{\textbf{Planning (P)}}

-According to the model, the goal of \textit{Planning} is defined as ``\textit{to take information from the task environment and from long-term memory and to use it to set goals and to establish a writing plan to guide the production of a text that will meet those goals}~\cite{flower_cognitive_1981}.''
-Main activities within planning include generating and organizing ideas and setting goals~\cite{flower_cognitive_1981}.
-Thus, this category covered cases such as asking for examples, seeking additional information, and asking for help structuring the essay.
-Excluded from this category are queries asking ChatGPT to write or rewrite chunks of the essay, even when the response might include new ideas---those cases were categorized as either \textit{Reviewing} or \textit{All}.
+According to \citeauthor{flower_cognitive_1981}'s model, the goal of \textit{Planning} is defined as ``\textit{to take information from the task environment and from long-term memory and to use it to set goals and to establish a writing plan to guide the production of a text that will meet those goals}''~\cite{flower_cognitive_1981}.
+Main activities within planning include collecting information, generating and organizing ideas, setting goals or outlining the writing structure~\cite{flower_cognitive_1981}.
+This category, therefore, included queries such as asking for examples, seeking information, or requesting help in structuring the essay.
+Any query explicitly asking ChatGPT to generate essay text or write portions of the essay were not identified as planning and classified into a different category.